muller and slab of the type commonly used today for grinding pigments.

 article is reproduced from The Building Conservation Directory, 2002

-Scotland.
-He spent four years in the Army before joining family firm Craig and Rose in 1973.
-Initially employed as a chemist in the laboratory he is now Technical Director.
-He was a founder member of the Traditional Paint Forum.
+MITCHELL-ROSE spent four years in the Army before joining family firm Craig and Rose in 1973.
+Initially employed as a chemist in the laboratory, at the time of writing this article he was

 PRODUCTS AND SERVICES